Analyzing Affinity Bancshares (AFBI) and The Competition

-Affinity Bancshares (NASDAQ: AFBI – Get Rating) is one of 39 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
-We will compare Affinity Bancshares to similar businesses based on the strength of its valuation, profitability, institutional ownership, risk, earnings, analyst recommendations and dividends.
+Affinity Bancshares (NASDAQ: AFBI – Get Rating) is one of 39 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
+We will compare Affinity Bancshares to similar businesses based on the strength of its institutional ownership, earnings, profitability, risk, dividends, valuation and analyst recommendations.

+27.4% of Affinity Bancshares shares are held by institutional investors.
+Comparatively, 41.5% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
+6.6% of Affinity Bancshares shares are held by insiders.
+Comparatively, 7.2% of shares of all “Savings institutions, except federal” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This is a breakdown of current ratings for Affinity Bancshares and its rivals, as reported by MarketBeat.
+This is a summary of current recommendations for Affinity Bancshares and its rivals, as reported by MarketBeat.com.

 |Sell Ratings